 Collateral Risk

-Given Ethena uses some stETH and other LSTs to margin the delta hedging derivatives positions, the integrity and confidence in those assets is paramount.
+Given Ethena uses some stETH and other LSTs in part to margin the delta hedging derivatives positions, the integrity and confidence in those assets is paramount.
 "Collateral Risk" in this context refers to the fact that a backing asset for USDe (stETH) differs to the underlying asset of the perpetual futures position (ETH).

 Ethena is agnostic to Ethereum LSTs.
 While stETH market share initially looked to be winning in a winner's take-all market, its market share has dramatically been reduced by other assets such as Mantle's mETH.